ijlee2/embroider-css-modules/packages/embroider-css-modules/README.md

 #### Arguments

-The `{{local-class}}` helper uses positional arguments so that styles are applied in sequence.
+The `{{local}}` helper uses positional arguments so that styles are applied in sequence.
 Pass the `styles` object first, then the local class name(s).

 #### Outputs

-The `{{local-class}}` helper returns a concatenated string.
+The `{{local}}` helper returns a concatenated string.
 The string lists the global class names in the same order as the local ones.

 ## Compatibility